mlidbom/Compze/Website/paradigms/semantic-events/aggregate-inheritance.md

 Rather than try to twist english into a language capable of expressing what I'm talking about, which I'm finding unmanageable, I'll use C#.

 [!code-csharp[](aggregate-inheritance.cs#noises1wrapped)]
-So the wrapping interfaces, which take a type parameter, tell us which class published the event.
+So the wrapping interfaces, which take a type parameter, tell us only which class published the event.
 A `Cat` or a `Dog` instance (assuming `Animal` is abstract).
-The inner event is the real event that contains all the specifics of what happened, the wrapper event just tells is which class published it.
+The inner event is the real event that contains all the specifics of what happened.

 So actually, what a `Dog` publishes is never just `IDogEvent`, it is always `IDogEvent<IAnimalEvent>`, correspondingly a Cat publishes `ICatEvent<IAnimalEvent>` and the problem has been solved.
 Now you can listen to just the events from dogs by doing this: